franz-net/kubernetes-serf/README.md

 # serf in Kubernetes

-This repo uses SERF to discover other SERF nodes inside a Kubernetes cluster, while most of the functionality for self discovery is in K8 already, certain workloads might require to perform some level of self discovery.
+The purpose of the repo is to serve as an example on how to use SERF to discover nodes inside a Kubernetes cluster and a practical example for:
+* Building Dockerfiles
+* Kubernetes Service
+* Kubernetes Pod
+* Kubernetes Deployment
+* Passing information to Kubernetes resorces using ConfigMaps

-An example would be:
+An real world example for using SERF in this context would be:
 - Containers in different Pods that must discover each other to configure the container application
 - Specific discover of nodes that match a certain pattern

-## Creating the Kubernetes Objects
+## Running the example:

 Step 1.
 Create and verify serf service: